pytorch/ao/torchao/sparsity/README.md

 |             | int4wo-64               |  180.80       |  763.33                 |  6.88            |  4.22           |
 |             | int4wo-64-sparse-marlin |  226.02       |  689.20                 |  5.32            |  3.05           |

+These benchmarks were also ran on a NVIDIA-A100-80GB.

 ## Supported APIs

 ![support_matrix](/docs/static/supported_sparsity_patterns.png)